grillbaer/esp32-geiger-counter/README.md

 ![Raw pulse at point A](media/geiger-signal-raw.png)

-Here you can see the formed pulsed at point B, nearly 5 V for 200 µs:
+Here you can see the formed pulse at point B, nearly 5 V for 200 µs:

 ![Formed pulse at output point B](media/geiger-signal-formed.png)